 Whether it’s a ransomware attack or a natural disaster, there’s no substitute for preparation.
 Establish a backup and business continuity strategy and plan that meets your recovery time objective (RTO) and recovery point objective (RPO), and make sure your backups follow the 3-2-2 backup rule, which you can read more about on our blog.
 An effective backup strategy is your best defense against the consequences of a disaster.

 A comprehensive DR plan should address your inventory assets and services in addition to your data.
 You must also establish a disaster recovery team and define responsibilities and include a communications plan.
-You’ll find a checklist for IT disaster recovery planning on our blog, and CIO.com’s broader list of DR plan ingredients here.
+You’ll find a checklist for IT disaster recovery planning here on our blog.

 Whether your enterprise is large or small, the damage done by a successful attack can be painfully destructive.
 The best offense is a good defense, and solid planning and preparation.
 Make sure your DR plan is up to date and your backup strategy is bulletproof.
 Then, when disaster strikes, you’ll know exactly what to do.